Go behind the scenes during a photo shoot and view the magical results of an early morning in Paris!

 It’s friends & family that are the true measure of your life’s worth – and we are blessed to consider ourselves rich in that category.
-We have a photo display in our kitchen that features photos of whoever is visiting with us at the time!
+We have a photo display in our kitchen that features photos of whomever is visiting with us at the time!

 We love participating in Mardi Gras and the Krewe of Tucks so much, that Doug’s groom’s cake was an exact replica, almost 4′ long, of the float we ride on – The Funky Tucks!
 If you ever come to Mardi Gras, let us know so we can throw you something special!